Jamiereythey/EyeExercise/README.md

 Move your cursor around the eyes on the screen to initiate the eyes "tracking" the movement of the cursor.

+## Roadmap of Future Improvements

+Looking to add some fun styling to make the eye the actual Eye of Sauron.
+How far I'll actually get with this remains to be seen. :D

 ## MIT License Info

 Copyright (c) 2020 John Williams